IBM/example-bank/README.md

 CREATE TABLE
 ```

-## Manual deployment of services

-## Check out the code and build images.
+## Deploying the Example Bank microservices.

 ### User and Transaction services

 The user and transaction services manage registered users and transactions using Open Liberty and JPA to handle database operations.

-- Check out the code for all services.
+- Check out the code for all services, if not already done.

 ```
 git clone https://github.com/IBM/example-bank.git
+git checkout satellite
 cd bank-app-backend
 ```

+If rebuilding the images from source code:

 1. Follow the instructions in the README.md file to build the microservices with Maven.
 2. Build the images and push them to an image repository like Docker Hub that is accessible to OpenShift.

 **Note 1:** All images referred to in the deployment scripts are pre-built and in Docker hub.
 You can use the deployments as is without rebuilding the images.

-**Note 2:** *If you are using the IBM Container Registry (ICR) to store images, IBM OpenShift clusters are provisioned with a image pull secret for ICR images only in the default namespace/project.
-Deployments to other prjects from ICR will require imagePullSecrets to be created.*

-Modify the deployment.yaml image path to point to the image and deploy both services:
+If you rebuilt the images, modify the deployment.yaml image path to point to the image and deploy both services:

 ```
 oc apply -f transaction-service/deployment.yaml -f user-service/deployment.yaml